Is Decentralized Finance Actually Decentralized? An Interdisciplinary Framework Integrating Network Theory, Agent-Based Simulation, and Longitudinal Evidence from Aave, GHO Issuance, and Cross-Chain Expansion: Data Querying, Mechanics, and Processing

-\subsection{Data source}
+\subsection{Data Source}

 Our data are from three open sources: general economic variables of the AAVE token from Coinmetrics \cite{coinmetrics2022github}, TVL in Aave from DeFi Pulse \cite{defipulse2022}, and blockchain transaction records of AAVE token from Bigquery public datasets on the Ethereum blockchain \cite{googlebigquery2022}, ranging from Oct.
-10, 2020, to Oct.
-9, 2021.
+10, 2020, to Jul.
+30, 2023.
 Our processed datasets for analysis are at a daily level.
-We include a detailed datasets overview and dictionary for each dataset in Appendix A.
+We include a detailed dataset overview and dictionary for each dataset in Section~\ref{additional_features} in the Appendix.